twentestat/Material/README.md

 # Material
-My own material on Githyb
+My own material on Github

 A line I wrote on my local computer

+Commit a line from RStudio